kyleshevlin/blog/src/portfolio/published/eroica-wine/index.md

     }
   }
 }
 ```

 Always enjoy using the `& + &` trick.
 The parent selector in SCSS is a wonderful tool to wield responsibly.

 As you can see, this layout flows well responsively despite its less than intuitive layout.
-It's a fine example of taking a designers idea and finding a logical and manageable way of accomplishing it.
+It's a fine example of taking a designer's idea and finding a logical and manageable way of accomplishing it.

 I hope you enjoy the site.
 Order some wine, you'll enjoy it even more.